 Some info on the author

-Long before I had left the R.N.
-I had decided to change the path of my life inherently and do something ‘creative’ (although I also made some serious enquiries into joining the Merchant Navy as a Radio Officer).
+Long before I had left the Royal Navy I had decided to change the path of my life inherently and do something ‘creative’ (although I also made some serious enquiries into joining the Merchant Navy as a Radio Officer).
 As a keen photographer it was only natural to take this further.
 Settling in London, while initially working for a short time in the City and then for three years at the Foreign & Commonwealth Office as a Cypher Officer, I honed my skills and made business contacts.

 Between 1986 and 1994 I traded as a freelance special-effects still-life photographer.
 By the early 1990s new electronic technology was making my hard-learned skills redundant and I had no wish to become a glorified computer operator.
 I experimented with fashion (having learned much from my ex-business partner) but detested and despised ‘fashion people’ even more than I did ‘advertising people’.
 It was time to do something else.